gmlewis/flutter-stylizer/README.md

 - `groupAndSortVariableTypes` (default: `false`)
   - Whether to group public variables separately by type and sort them within their groups.
 Types are: "final", "optional" (`?`), and "normal".

+As of `v0.1.12`, a new option flag was added:

+- `sortClassesWithinFile` (default: `false`)
+  - Whether to sort multiple classes within each file.

 These features are experimental and should be used with caution.
 Please file any bugs you find on the [GitHub issue tracker].